 Judie G's Blog is a place to meet & chat.
 You can tell how we met and share your stories.
 Did I make your wedding rings?!
 I'd love to hear from you.

-Hi Everyone...
+Hi Everyone....

 My website store JudieG's Trove is now open and it includes a Store which can be opened in the above banner.
 I have some great deals on beautiful, beads, gemstones and collectable/vintage jewelry.
 It's all set up to accept PayPal (no worries if you don't have an account, we can work it out!)
 Shipping is FREE on items over $45.
 Have a ? please click on Contacts in the above banner (or at the bottom of this page) and drop me a note!

-Many thanks to everyone who shared, visited and purchased a piece(s) from my store this past month.
-I'm grateful for people who took time to write me notes.
+I'm also grateful for people who took time to write me notes.
 Notes that reconnect us but also tell me where we met and how much you have enjoyed your JG jewelry.
 It just warms m'heart.
 Thank You!
 Best, Judie

 Add comment